Your cart is currently empty!

 Everything you do must be good for the planet, healthy for humans, and lead to an equitable distribution of wealth and well-being.
 Permaculture design is a sustainable, self-sufficient eco-system – economic and ecological.
 Key principles include leveraging diversity, utilizing abundant energy and resource, and limiting waste.
 Permaculture principles dictate everything we do at the Watervale Hotel.

-The Penobscot Shearing Shed is being rejuvenated into a catering venue for special events and farm tours
+The Penobscot Shearing Shed can be used as a catering venue for weddings, special events and farm tours